Happy Thursday readers! For those interested, I’ve uploaded a new t-shirt design to my Redbubble “store.”

 I’m not one of the beautiful people.

-Sometimes the past still bleeds:
+The past still bleeds:

 Pebbles of blood, drop from inwardly formed,

-Grotesque scars which sometimes unexpectedly seep,
+Grotesque scars, sometimes they unexpectedly seep,

-These old wounds make others uncomfortable,
+Old wounds that make others uncomfortable,

-Emotional vomit from them unavoidable.
+Emotional vomit unavoidable.

 And so the steeple chimes,